Arthur Cocks (politician)

-Sir Arthur Alfred Clement Cocks, (27 May 1862 – 25 April 1943) was an Australian politician, elected as a member of the New South Wales Legislative Assembly.
+Sir Arthur Alfred Clement Cocks (27 May 1862 – 25 April 1943) was an Australian politician, elected as a member of the New South Wales Legislative Assembly.

 Early life

 Cocks was born at Wild Duck Creek, near Heathcote, Victoria and educated at a state school at Richmond before entering retailing at 14.
-He married Elizabeth Agnes Gibb in 1884 and they had a son and a daughter.
 He established a business of wholesale jewellers and opticians, Arthur Cocks & Co.

+Political career

 He was a member of the Sydney Municipal Council from 1906 to 1914 and was Lord Mayor of Sydney in 1913 and was in 1920 involved in the foundation of the Civic Reform Association.

-Political career

 Cocks represented St Leonards from 1910 to 1920 and North Shore from 1920 to 1925, initially for the Liberal Reform Party and then the Nationalist Party.
-He was Colonial Treasurer from 1922 to 1925 in the Fuller ministry.
+He was Colonial Treasurer on 20 December 1921 then from 13 April 1922 to 14 February 1925 in the Fuller ministry.

+Personal life and death

+He married Elizabeth Agnes Gibb in 1884 and they had a son and a daughter.

-Cocks died at Mosman, New South Wales.
+Cocks died on 25 April 1943 in Mosman, New South Wales.
 His wife and children predeceased him.